cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/introduction-to-mentoring-an-undergraduate-student.md

 ### Description

 This unit will cover the basics of managing an undergraduate research project as the term progresses.
 The goal of this unit is to provide the mentor with topics to be addressed in regular check-ins as well as how to generate involvement and a sense of belonging for the undergraduate researcher.
 Topics covered will go from discussing lab culture, standards for authorship credit, shared experience, and advice to addressing the work that has been done since the last regular check-in and planning the future short-term goals and tasks to accomplish until the following meeting.
-Providing the undergraduate researcher with a fulfilling learning and flexible experience that enhances their confidence and skills will be emphasized.
+Providing undergraduate researchers with a fulfilling learning and flexible experience that enhances their confidence and skills will be emphasized.
 Additional discussion will touch on the topic of sharing and storing data to enable reproducibility of the work, specifically applied to remote research.

 ### Supporting material

 Mentors will be provided with a list of sample topics to address in regular check-in meetings as well as a list of potential integrated development environments/text editors and tips and tricks to structure computational data.
 We will also provide a list of strategies and teaching tools to encourage undergraduate researchers to learn how to independently debug their code.

-Section 2 Worksheet (PDF)
+{{% resource_link "06bad193-8257-4758-a19a-907a4eec607f" "Section 2 Worksheet (PDF)" %}}

 ## Section 3: Effective and inclusive communication in a remote setup (1 hour)